Vicente Benavides: Execution

 Benavides was captured near the end of the war.
 After a brief trial in Santiago, Benavides was hanged on 23 February 1822.
-His body was mutilated and dismembered, due to popular feeling against him.
+His body was mutilated and dismembered as a result of public outrage against him.

 In literature

 The author Joseph Conrad modeled his character Gaspar Ruiz on Benavides.
-Conrad wrote "Gaspar Ruiz": in 1904–5, published it in The Strand Magazine (1906), and again in A Set of Six (1908 (UK); 1915 (US)).
-This story was the only piece of Conrad's fiction ever adapted by the author for cinema, as Gaspar the Strong Man, 1920.
+Conrad wrote "Gaspar Ruiz": in 1904–5, published it in The Strand Magazine (1906), and again in A Set of Six (1908 in the UK; 1915 in the US).
+This story was the only piece of Conrad's fiction ever adapted by the author for cinema, as Gaspar the Strong Man (1920).
 Conrad found Benavides in Chapter 4 of Captain Basil Hall's 1824 book.